bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests a list of all available commands using the `help` command.
+1. User requests a list of all available commands.
-2. **System** retrieves the list and formats it.
+2. **System** displays a hyperlink to the user guide.
-3. **System** displays the list of "All available commands" including their formats.

 Use case ends.

 **Extensions**

 * 1a.
-The command contains errors (e.g., wrong spelling).
+The command format is wrong (e.g., wrong spelling).
     * 1a1. **System** shows an error message indicating that the command format is invalid. <br>
       Use case ends.